coding-panda/panda-pods-repeater-field/README.txt

 = 1.3.1 =
 Change: changed drag and drop tolerance from "pointer" to "intersect"
 Fixed: fixed a problem when Enable Load More was set to No, only ten items were loaded

+= 1.3.2 =
+Debug: fixed the date field not displaying problem.